pybel/pybel/docs/source/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 BEL imposes the constraint that each identifier must be qualified with an enumerated namespace to enable semantic
 interoperability and data integration.
 However, enumerating a namespace with potentially billions of names, such as
 dbSNP, poses a computational issue.
-We introduce syntax for defining namespaces with a consistent pattern using a
+PyBEL introduces syntax for defining namespaces with a consistent pattern using a
 regular expression to overcome this issue.
 For these namespaces, semantic validation can be perform in post-processing
 against the underlying database.
 The dbSNP namespace can be defined with a syntax familiar to BEL annotation
 definitions with regular expressions as follows: